1930-1950 The early years

 Off the field there have been trials and tribulations with the clubhouse and grounds.
 In 1991 the river had flooded for the first time in 20 years and came as a bit of a shock, but it did the field little harm.
 It has been over two or three times more since so we are getting used to it.
 Extensions and improvements have taken place to the clubhouse not all of them planned.
 For example, during my presidential period, Adrian Molloy and I looked at a crack in the floor by the windows, which seemed suddenly to have widened more than an inch.
 Adrian went off to find a structural engineer to check.
 A couple of days later, he came back with the report that his expert would give the building three months at best.
 It's only the glass in the windows that's holding up the roof, he said.
 That's when we decided to replace the walls with brick and after messing about for weeks with the council over possible grants - which never materialised - we got a loan from Tetley's for the work.
 More work has gone on since then, so that the roof and foundations are about all that's left of the original building.
 The car park has been resurfaced and recently the bar has had a complete refurbishment.

 In season 1987/88, The Rugby Football Union introduced league rugby at all levels.
-The desire to win at all costs meant that clubs needed a playing strategy and coaches were introduced on a formal basis.
+The desire to move up the leagues meant that clubs needed a playing strategy and coaches were introduced on a formal basis.
 The new Courage Leagues saw Halifax Vandals join us in Yorkshire Five.
 Clubs played each other once and after the first season both teams were promoted.

 Yorkshire 4 Champions 1998 - 1999

 In the 2000/01 season they came joint second, again coached by Peter Walker and captaincy of Daz Wade.
 Promotion was thwarted by the RFU imposing the "foot and mouth ruling" when calculating it's position in the league, and the Club lost out by one hundredth of a point.
-Peter Walker was a tough hooker and had previously played for Halifax and Huddersfield 1st XV`s.
+Peter Walker was a tough hooker and had previously played for Halifax and Huddersfield 1stxv.
 He introduced his unique style to the players and during his time as coach, the Club had its most successful period of rugby since the introduction of leagues.
 Unfortunately he had a serious neck injury in December 2000, and resigned the following season to be replaced by Lee Greenwood.
 Darren Wade has captained the team for a record eight seasons and broke the record for points scored in a season, 282 in 2000/01.
 That season saw a number of records broken, the highest every victory of 104 - 7 against Thornensians and the highest points for of 1004.
 The team won 23 games out of 29, compared to the promotion total two years before when they won 23 out of 27.

 Other captains of this period included